-Azarenka, Townsend and now Kerber: The 12 super mums still active on the WTA Tour
+Azarenka, Townsend and the return of Svitolina: The super mums still active on the WTA Tour

 Angelique Kerber has just become a mother for the first time, which gives us an opportunity to take stock of all the mothers who are still battling it out at the highest level of world tennis

 Victoria Azarenka became a mother in December 2016 to a baby boy named Leo.
 The Belarusian had only played two tournaments in 2017, only really returning to the tour for Indian Wells in 2018 because she fought a long legal war with her son’s father, Billy McKeague, to get custody of the child.

 Having fallen outside the world’s top 200, Azarenka has managed to climb back to 13th in the world with some formidable results.
 The 33-year-old won the Cincinnati Open in 2020 and reached the final of the US Open in the same year and again in Indian Wells in 2021.
 Most recently, in January 2023, Azarenka returned to the Australian Open semi-finals for the first time since winning two titles in Melbourne in the early 2010s.